yohasebe/openai-chat-api-workflow/README.md

 **Recent Changelog**

+- 5.1.0:
+  - New model `gpt-5.5` added as a selectable option (not the default)
+  - Default chat model changed from `gpt-5-mini` to `gpt-5.4-mini` for a better balance of cost and capability
+  - Removed unused expensive-model confirmation dialog mechanism (the `pro` flagship and o-series models are intentionally not bundled)
 - 5.0.0:
   - New image generation model `gpt-image-2` (now default); simplified to `gpt-image-2` and `gpt-image-1.5`
   - File input via OpenAI Files API (`file_id` reference) for images, PDFs, Office documents, text, code, and more